 That gives me plenty of interesting content ideas! the keyword small living room ideas is very competitive on Google.
-But as a new blogger, I do have a good chance to rank for some of these long-tail keywords.
+But as a new blogger, I have a good chance to rank for some long-tail keywords.

 3. Use KeywordsEverywhere for long-tail keywords

-A few months ago I started using Keywords Everywhere (it’s free) and it’s been super helpful.
+I started using Keywords Everywhere a few months ago, and it’s been super helpful.

-Basically, you install the app in your browser.
-Then when you research potential article topics on Pinterest, it instantly gives you suggestions for related keywords, “people also search for” and long-tail keywords.
+You install the app in your browser.
+Then when you research potential article topics on Pinterest, it instantly gives you suggestions for related keywords, “people also search for,” and long-tail keywords.

 It looks like this:

-I searched in Google for small apartment ideas and I on the right side of my screen I now get:
+I searched in Google for small apartment ideas, and on the right side of my screen, I now get: